 The Murray community has rallied to save one of Western Australia’s oldest church buildings, St John’s Church in Pinjarra.

-$288,000 is seeing to the conservation of the church, so that the community can once again enjoy this significant amenity.
+Over $288,000 has seen to the conservation of the church, so that the community can once again enjoy this significant amenity.

 Built in 1860, St John’s Church is one of the oldest existing church buildings in Western Australia, and an early example of a small rural church designed in a rustic British architectural style.